 In This Article

-DNA testing has several pros and cons, but we’d say that, overall, it’s worth it if you have the budget and want to know more about yourself.
+Despite the cons, weโd say that, overall, itโs worth it if you have the budget and want to know more about yourself.
+Your DNA gives you better insights into your genes, and it may have valuable information to improve your quality of life.

 Clinical genetic testing done by health care providers is different from direct-to-consumer (DTC) tests.
 Many at-home DNA tests provide information on ancestry and traits.
 Some offer insights into inherited health conditions.